JulianRavelo/project-3/README.md

 ### [Coding](Coding)
 - [Data_Engineering.ipynb](Coding/Data_Engineering.ipynb)
     - The file contains code that converts the data from csv files into Pandas DataFrames.
 The data has been cleaned to display relevant columns and Null values have been changed to zero values.
 The data has then been converted to a SQL database and reflected in Data_Engineering.db file.
+This file also includes the data  cleaning for geojson file.
+It extracts the name of the suburb from the address column in csv file, and lowercase them so they can be merged with geojson file which also is lowercased.
 - [Coding / static / css / style.css](Coding/static/css/style.css)
     - The file contains coding for the styling of the visualisation created using JavaScript.
 - [Coding / static / js / logic1.js](Coding/static/js/logic1.js)